MarcinKilarski/Website-Audit/seo.md

 Often search engines use soft 404 also in other situations.
 For example, when sites redirect backlinks to the home page from 404 pages.
 This way the backlinks are ignores if the final page does not contain the content that was on the page that is gone.

-It’s important to monitor when search engines use soft 404 in relation to your pages and fix them by configuring the server properly and redirecting users to pages with very similar content when you decide to remove a page from your site.
+It's important to monitor when search engines use soft 404 in relation to your pages and fix them by configuring the server properly and redirecting users to pages with very similar content when you decide to remove a page from your site.

 ### 3.16.
 Frames